Monika Sikora: Career

-In 1991 in Salou she became European champion in singles and with the German team.
-She repeated this success in 1995 in Hillerod.
-In 1997 she won individual silver and team gold at the European Championships in Stockholm.
+In 1991, in Salou, she became the European champion in singles and with the German team.
+She repeated this success in 1995 in Hillerød.
+In 1997, she won individual silver and team gold at the European Championships in Stockholm.

-Sikora competed at the world championships several times.
-Here she won gold with the team in 1990, 1998 and 2002.
-In 2002 she was also world champion in singles.
+Sikora also competed at the World Championships multiple times, winning gold with the team in 1990, 1998 and 2002.
+In 2002, she was also the world champion in singles.